-Note: Dugi’s is always quickly updated to the latest patches and expansions, whether it’s Mists of Pandaria or whatever comes after that.
+Note: Dugi’s is always quickly updated to the latest patches and expansions, whether it’s Warlords of Draenor or whatever comes after that.
 Grab your copy now and hit that level cap ASAP.

 Like this page?
 How about recommending it and/or commenting?

 hey, enjoyed this guide pretty much – which addon is used in the video?

 Looks like the addons are Recount, a bar addon (Bartender?), and something like “TellMeWhen,” which lets you know when cooldowns, such as Shadow Dance, are up.

 Thanks!
 Particularly I’d like to know what is an addon showing energy gain near the enemy? (eg. “+25 energy etc.) Is there anything like that for 6.0.3 ?
 Wasn’t able to find (

 Not sure what he’s using, but you could try NugEnergy: http://www.curse.com/addons/wow/nugenergy